RedeemedSpoon/BytePicks/README.md

 ## Our Highs & Lows

-BytePicks is a labor of love crafted by a small, passionate team.
+BytePicks is a labor of love crafted by a small, passionate person.
 We're committed to keeping things free and open-source, believing in an internet that's free from sneaky bloated stuff.
 Our journey isn't about big plans for making money, it's about experimenting and improving.
-Our algorithms are a work in progress, and the channels we think are worth your time might change as we figure things out.
+Thus, the channels we think are worth your time might change as we figure things out.

 ## Collaboration